Objects

 <Band: 1>

-You’ll notice that the API is similar to Select - except it returns all columns.
+You’ll notice that the API is similar to Select (expect with select you can specify which columns are returned).

 Creating objects